 Lag Bolt Properties

-• Lag bolts are big, strong screws that hold things together, like wood and other things.
+- Lag bolts are big, strong screws that hold things together, like wood and other things.

-• A lag bolt’s curved, cone-shaped head keeps it from falling out of the hole.
+- A lag bolt’s curved, cone-shaped head keeps it from falling out of the hole.

-• Lag bolts have very rough threads that help keep them in place.
+- Lag bolts have very rough threads that help keep them in place.

-• High-strength steel makes lag bolts, so they last a long time.
+- High-strength steel makes lag bolts, so they last a long time.

-• Putting lag bolts correctly the first time is crucial since they are hard to remove.
+- Putting lag bolts correctly the first time is crucial since they are hard to remove.

 Conclusion

 Due to their strength and ability to quickly and firmly connect two materials, lag bolts have been around for hundreds of years.
 All their parts must work together smoothly for strong links that will last a long time with proper care and upkeep.
 If you’re putting together a new deck or fixing an old piece of furniture, lag bolts should be your first choice for fastening.
-So you know about what is a lag bolt?
+Do you know what is a lag bolt?

 FAQ